lazycuh/angular-tooltip/README.md

 ## Tooltip placement

-There are 2 supported placement values: `vertical` and `horizontal`. `vertical` will either place the tooltip at the bottom or top of the anchor element depending on which side has enough space for the tooltip to not be cutoff.
-Similarly, `horizontal` will either place the tooltip at the right or left of the anchor element depending on which side has enough space for the tooltip to not be cutoff.
+There are 2 supported placement values: `vertical` and `horizontal`. `vertical` will either place the tooltip at the bottom or top of the anchor element depending on which side has enough space for the tooltip to not be cut off.
+Similarly, `horizontal` will either place the tooltip at the right or left of the anchor element depending on which side has enough space for the tooltip to not be cut off.
 By default, `vertical` is used and the tooltip is placed at the bottom of the anchor.

 ## Using `TooltipDirective`